86Box/docs/settings/network.rst

 Adapter
 ^^^^^^^

 Network card to emulate.
-Only cards supported by the machine's expansion buses will be listed; click |clear| to search for cards by name or bus.
+Only cards supported by the machine's expansion buses will be listed.
+Click |clear| to search for cards by name or bus.

 The *Configure* button opens a new window with settings specific to the selected network card, such as the MAC address for Ethernet cards, and the I/O port and IRQ for ISA cards.